Quakers: William Penn

 |North East US|

 Ask yourself if you can think of any boundary of any country in Europe or Asia -- which is a straight line.
-There aren't any, at least to to speak of, but in America lots of States have straight-line borders.
+There aren't any, at least to speak of, but in America lots of States have straight-line borders.
 In every place except America (and later, Africa and the Near East) borders were always "natural" borders, which for the most part meant they followed either rivers or (what is essentially the same thing) the ridges of mountains, forming the edges of river basin drainage.
-You can see why this is so; it keeps cattle and children from wandering off the property, and lessens the chance that one group will pollute the headwaters of someone else's water supply.
+You can see why this is so; it keeps cattle and children from wandering off the property and lessens the chance that one group will pollute the headwaters of someone else's water supply.
 Rivers and mountain ridges make natural defense barriers, and for the most part, they don't move around and start arguments.